SlyCrackz/Pendor-Enhanced/README.md

     - Optional Font - credits to Saxodragon
     - Optional Textures - credits to Saxodragon
     - Alternate Ocean and River - credits to AWOIAF
+    - Shaders - credits to idk, these were grabbed from somewhere